huntprod/coming-soon/README.md

  - `THE_INTRO_TEXT` - Introductory text (contained in a &lt;p&gt;).

- - `THE_PLACEDHOLER` - Sets the text field placeholder text.
+ - `THE_PLACEHOLDER` - Sets the text field placeholder text.

  - `THE_THANKS` - The message to display post-submission.